The same like upgrading also downgrading happens.

 If that hasn’t happened, make sure to file a claim.

-Because chances are that if you wait and do nothing, your airline does the same.
-Nothing.
+Because if you wait and do nothing, your airline will do the same.